HSN-SHARIF-HSN/Deep-RL-for-Adaptive-Control-Charts/README.md

 ### Parallel computation and reproducibility

 The notebooks determine the number of parallel workers using `N_JOBS = min(8, max(1, os.cpu_count() - 1))`.
-Thus, up to 8 workers are
+Thus, the code uses up to
-used while leaving one logical CPU available.
-A machine reporting at least 9 logical CPUs will therefore use `N_JOBS = 8` automatically;
+8 workers while leaving one logical CPU available.
+A machine reporting at least 9 logical CPUs will use 8 workers automatically, whereas machines with fewer logical CPUs will use fewer workers.
-for example, a machine with 8 logical CPUs will use 7 workers, while a machine with 4 will use 3.

 Monte Carlo replications are divided among workers using deterministic worker-specific random seeds.
-Consequently, using a different number of workers may lead to small differences in Monte Carlo estimates.
-To reproduce the same parallel random-number streams used for the reported results, set `N_JOBS = 8`.
+Consequently, machines using different numbers of workers may produce slightly different Monte Carlo estimates, although the same computational procedure is followed and the main training seed is held fixed (12345).
+The reported results were obtained with `N_JOBS = 8`.

 ## Offline design and online monitoring (Phase I / Phase II interpretation)